 Famous for Peter Andre music videos and Herbal Essences Ads – Millaa Millaa feels a lot more like a tropical rainforest than you may expect.
 If you’re driving from Airlie Beach it is one long straight road, but the closer you get, the more picturesque it becomes (though a lot less straight)!

 It’s a very small town, so if you aren’t interested in Waterfalls and luscious greenery, it’s probably not for you.
 And if you are?
 Well, you’re in luck!
 One of the most enjoyable aspects was that even in the height of summer there are few other tourists around, so you can revel in the natural beauty of each spot without disturbance.

 If you aren’t headed to Cairns you will likely miss out on this jaunt, as it’s pretty far North and isn’t really a destination in itself.
-Also, it’s important to note that you will definitely need your own vehicle to travel between each waterfall, there is no way they are close enough to walk between.
+Also, it’s important to note that you will need a vehicle to travel between each waterfall, there is no way they are close enough to walk between.

 Read More: Exploring Millaa Millaa / En Route to Millaa Millaa

 Incredibly hot and incredibly far north for Australia is the town of Port Douglas.
 Often visited as a starting point for Great Barrier Reef tours, it gives the impression that it’s a rather affluent part of the country.
 I would recommend at least a day trip here from Cairns, even if you aren’t participating in a reef tour.